Lee Zeldin: 2020

-Zeldin lost the election to Hochul, while receiving the highest vote percentage for a Republican gubernatorial nominee since 2002.

 Political positions

 Abortion

 In May 2015, Zeldin voted for the Pain-Capable Unborn Child Protection Act, a bill he co-sponsored, which would prohibit abortions in cases where the fetus's probable age is 20 weeks or more, with exceptions in cases of rape, incest, or if the mother's life was in danger.
 The act would also impose criminal penalties on doctors who violated the ban.
 It did not pass.

 On September 18, 2015, Zeldin voted for the Defund Planned Parenthood Act of 2015, a bill that would defund the nonprofit organization Planned Parenthood for one year unless the organization agreed not to provide abortion services.

-In January 2020, Zeldin joined a "friend of the court" brief demanding that the U.S. Supreme Court overturn Roe v.
+In January 2020, Zeldin joined an amicus curiae brief encouraging the U.S. Supreme Court to overturn Roe v.
 Wade.

-In April 2022, Zeldin said it would be "a great idea" to appoint a health commissioner who was opposed to abortion.

-Zeldin opposes abortion, and has said that regardless of what the Supreme Court decides on Roe v.
-Wade, "nothing changes in the state of New York".
-When the Court overturned Roe v.
-Wade in June 2022, Zeldin said it was "a victory for life, for family, for the Constitution, and for federalism".

-In October 2022, Zeldin said that as governor, he would not change New York's abortion laws.